 A contingency is a condition of a contract that governs when and under what circumstances a buyer can cancel the contract.
 It also covers what happens to the buyer’s earnest money or deposit should they cancel.

 Generally speaking, a buyer can cancel the purchase contract at any time during their contingency period.
 If they do, they should receive their full deposit back.
-However, contingencies are removed, the seller is entitled to keep the buyer’s deposit if the buyer cancels the contract.
+However, once contingencies are removed, the seller is entitled to keep the buyer’s deposit if the buyer cancels the contract.
 The typical deposit in Long Beach is around 1%-3% of the purchase price.
 So misunderstanding your rights when it comes to canceling a contract can be a costly mistake.

 Standard Contingency Types